jrief/django-shop-viveum/README.rst

 Currently only payment methods are implemented, which do not require a PCI DSS certification (https://www.pcisecuritystandards.org/) for your shop.
-This means that your shop never "sees" the credit card numbers.
+This means that your shop never "sees" the credit card numbers, and thus can not store and/or abuse it.
-With this module your customer "leaves" your shop to enter his credit card numbers on the Viveum site secured by SSL.
-Afterwards the customer is redirected back to the shop using a special URL, which transports the payment confirmation using a signature technique.

 Installation
 ============